-AMP is unable to predict at this time whether mandatory GHG emissions limitations will be imposed by EPA, states, or through some other regulatory vehicle, and what the impacts of any such limitations on the costs and reliability of wholesale electricity supplies.
-Although AMP is unable to predict the outcome of these matters, the potential impacts of mandatory GHG emissions limitations on AMP and the Participants could be material.
+AMP is unable to predict at this time whether mandatory GHG emissions limitations imposed by EPA, states, or through some other legislative or regulatory vehicle will survive judicial scrutiny, and what impact any such limitations would have on the costs and reliability of wholesale electricity supplies.
+Although AMP is unable to predict the outcome of these matters, the potential impacts of mandatory GHG emissions limitations on AMP and the Participants, to the extent that they participate in AMP's carbon-based generation projects, could be material.
+AMP does not, however, anticipate that the Projects would be directly impacted by GHG emission limitations.